 For unpaired spectrum operation, if a UE is not configured for PUSCH/PUCCH transmission on serving cell c2, the UE does not expect to monitor PDCCH on serving cell c1 if the PDCCH overlaps in time with SRS transmission (including any interruption due to uplink or downlink RF retuning time [10, TS 38.133]) on serving cell c2 and if the UE is not capable of simultaneous reception and transmission on serving cell c1and serving cell c2.

-If a UE is provided resourceBlocks and symbolsInResourceBlock in RateMatchPattern, or if the UE is additionally provided periodicityAndPattern in RateMatchPattern, the UE can determine a set of RBs in symbols of a slot that are not available for PDSCH reception as described in [6, TS 38.214].
-If a PDCCH candidate in a slot is mapped to one or more REs that overlap with REs of any RB in the set of RBs in symbols of the slot, the UE does not expect to monitor the PDCCH candidate.
+If a UE is provided resourceBlocks and symbolsInResourceBlock in RateMatchPattern of PDSCH-Config, or if the UE is additionally provided periodicityAndPattern in RateMatchPattern of PDSCH-Config, the UE can determine a set of RBs in symbols of a slot that are not available for PDSCH reception scheduled by a unicast DCI format as described in [6, TS 38.214].
+If a PDCCH candidate that provides a unicast DCI format is mapped to one or more REs that overlap with REs of any RB in the set of RBs in symbols of the slot, the UE does not expect to monitor the PDCCH candidate.

+If a UE is provided resourceBlocks and symbolsInResourceBlock in RateMatchPattern of PDSCH-Config-Multicast, or if the UE is additionally provided periodicityAndPattern in RateMatchPattern of PDSCH-Config-Multicast, the UE can determine a set of RBs in symbols of a slot that are not available for PDSCH reception scheduled by a multicast DCI format.
+If a PDCCH candidate that provides a multicast DCI format is mapped to one or more REs that overlap with REs of any RB in the set of RBs in symbols of the slot, the UE does not expect to monitor the PDCCH candidate.

 A UE does not expect to be configured with dci-FormatsSL and dci-FormatsExt in a same USS.

 *** Unchanged text is omitted ***